History of Russia: Russian Civil War

 The Bolshevik grip on power was by no means secure, and a lengthy struggle broke out between the new regime and its opponents, which included the Socialist Revolutionaries, the anti-Bolshevik White movement, and large numbers of peasants.
 At the same time the Allied powers sent several expeditionary armies to support the anti-Communist forces in an attempt to force Russia to rejoin the world war.
 The Bolsheviks fought against both these forces and national independence movements in the former Russian Empire.
-By 1921, they had defeated their internal enemies and brought most of the newly independent states under their control, with the exception of Finland, the Baltic States, the Moldavian Democratic Republic (which was annexed by Romania), and Poland (with whom they had fought the Polish–Soviet War).
+By 1921, they had defeated their internal enemies and brought most of the newly independent states under their control, with the exception of Finland, the Baltic States, the Moldavian Democratic Republic (which elected to unite with Romania), and Poland (with whom they had fought the Polish–Soviet War).
 Finland also annexed the region Pechenga of the Russian Kola Peninsula; Soviet Russia and allied Soviet republics conceded the parts of its territory to Estonia (Petseri County and Estonian Ingria), Latvia (Pytalovo), and Turkey (Kars).
 Poland incorporated the contested territories of Western Belarus and Western Ukraine, the former parts of the Russian Empire (except Galicia) east to Curzon Line.

 Both sides regularly committed brutal atrocities against civilians.
 During the civil war era for example, Petlyura and Denikin's forces massacred 100,000 to 150,000 Jews in Ukraine and southern Russia.
 Hundreds of thousands of Jews were left homeless and tens of thousands became victims of serious illness.
 These massacres are now referred to as the White Terror (Russia).

 Estimates for the total number of people killed during the Red Terror carried out by the Bolsheviks vary widely.
-One source asserts that the total number of victims of repression and pacification campaigns could be 1.3 million, whereas others give estimates ranging from 10,000 in the initial period of repression to 50,000 to 140,000 and an estimate of 28,000 executions per year from December 1917 to February 1922.
+One source asserts that the total number of victims could be 1.3 million, whereas others give estimates ranging from 10,000 in the initial period of repression to 140,000 and an estimate of 28,000 executions per year from December 1917 to February 1922.
 The most reliable estimations for the total number of killings put the number at about 100,000, whereas others suggest a figure of 200,000.

 The Russian economy was devastated by the war, with factories and bridges destroyed, cattle and raw materials pillaged, mines flooded and machines damaged.
 The droughts of 1920 and 1921, as well as the 1921 famine, worsened the disaster still further.
 Disease had reached pandemic proportions, with 3,000,000 dying of typhus alone in 1920.
 Millions more also died of widespread starvation.
 By 1922 there were at least 7,000,000 street children in Russia as a result of nearly ten years of devastation from the Great War and the civil war.
 Another one to two million people, known as the White émigrés, fled Russia, many were evacuated from Crimea in the 1920, some through the Far East, others west into the newly independent Baltic countries.
-These émigrés included a large percentage of the educated and skilled population of Russia.
+These émigrés included a large percentage of the educated and skilled population.